wolflegend523/CSS385_GameDocuments/docs/_pages/home.md

 ## Description
 Our game takes place in the forest, where humans are hunting down all the creatures living here.
 With the humans comes a cold, bitter winter.
 It is up to you to help the forest critters to fight off the humans.

+Guide the forest creatures in a turn-based, strategy game where characters have a limited number of movement and action points to use each turn.
+The gameplay takes place on a grid-based battlefield, where players must strategically plan and execute their moves to outmaneuver the Humans and protect the forest.
+Our game offers four different character types, each with unique abilities like ranged attack to strike from afar, armor to reduce damage, and flying to move over obstacles and enemies.

-Guide the forest creatures in a turn-based, grid-based, strategy game based on games like Into the Breach and Guardians of Gridvale.
-With an art style partially inspired by the board game root, this game is bound to charm you.
+Based on games like Into the Breach and Guardians of Gridvale, with an art style partially inspired by the board game root, this game is bound to charm you.

 ## Trailer
 {% include video id="dyawa_FJNMk" provider="youtube" %}